vitorfgd/unity-openr/README.md

 ***IF YOU GET THE MESSAGE: ""[App name] can’t be opened because it is from an unidentified developer", YOU'LL NEED TO CLICK THE APP WHILE PRESSING CTRL***

+## How to Execute

+Execute the "Unity Opener.app".
+The file can be found in the directory root.

 ## Requirements

 This project is using a third party script called **"appify"**, created by [mathiasbynens].
 The script is already in the repository but you can download it at:  https://gist.github.com/mathiasbynens/674099